KittenLord/LocalizationLib/README.md

 }
 ```

-To access elements you use paths like these:
+Paths using following syntax can be used to access the elements through the code:

 ```
 element1